Harmelen train disaster

 The Harmelen train disaster, on 8 January 1962, was the worst railway accident in the history of the Netherlands.
 Harmelen, in the central Netherlands, is the location of a railway junction where a branch to Amsterdam leaves the Rotterdam to Utrecht line.
-It is common at high-speed junctions to avoid the use of diamond crossings wherever possible—instead a ladder crossing is employed where trains destined for the branch line cross over to the track normally employed for trains travelling in the opposite direction for a short distance before taking the branch line.
+It is common at high-speed junctions to avoid the use of diamond crossings wherever possible—instead, a ladder crossing is employed where trains destined for the branch line cross over to the track normally employed for trains travelling in the opposite direction for a short distance before taking the branch line.

 The accident happened 18 months after the Woerden train accident, the derailment of a British furlough train nearby.
-Previously the Weesp train disaster of 1918 had been the worst railway disaster in the Netherlands.
+Previously, the Weesp train disaster of 1918 had been the worst railway disaster in the Netherlands.

-Accident
+Collision

 Shortly before 9.20 a.m. on Monday, 8 January 1962, a foggy day, a Rotterdam to Amsterdam local-train consisting of electric multiple unit Mat '46 sets 700 and 297 was authorised to carry out this manoeuvre, protected by a red signal to stop trains approaching from Utrecht.
 The EMU was travelling at approximately 75 km/h (47 mph).
 Simultaneously, an express train from Leeuwarden to Rotterdam, hauled by electric locomotive 1131, was approaching at 107 km/h (67 mph).

 Perhaps because of the foggy weather, the driver of the train from Utrecht missed the warning yellow signal and applied the emergency brake when he saw the red signal protecting the junction, far too late to prevent a near head-on collision between the two trains.
 Six coaches of the Amsterdam train and three on the express train were destroyed.